-Powered by the Technotime AG 600 automatic caliber (the movement is visible through a sapphire-covered display back, but, frankly, there is nothing really interesting to look at: while Panerai somehow managed to nail their deliberately “technocratic” approach to decor, Technotime’s effort fell short of the target with the mechanism’s deliberately simple and laconic finish being, well, too simple and almost retarded,) the watch features a split-dial interface.
+Powered by the Technotime AG 600 automatic caliber (the movement is visible through a sapphire-covered display back, but, frankly, there is nothing interesting to look at: while Panerai somehow managed to nail their deliberately “technocratic” approach to decor, Technotime’s effort fell short of the target with the mechanism’s deliberately simple and laconic finish being, well, too simple and almost retarded,) the Rodinia World Time features a split-dial interface.

 The main time zone is indicated with a pair of polished A-shaped hands: a rather blunt attempt at putting an extra emphasis at the stylized “A” letter from the brand’s logo.

-Although the hour and minute hands are cut to different sizes, the difference seems to be not particularly impressive, which makes reading time somewhat difficult until you get used to it.
-Also, the lack of superluminova (or any other luminous compound) on the hands severely diminishes the timekeeper’s readability in anything, but good lighting scenarios.
+Although the hour and minute hands are cut to different sizes, the difference is not particularly impressive, which makes reading time somewhat difficult until you get used to it.
+Also, the lack of Superluminova (or any other luminous compound) on the hands severely diminishes the timekeeper’s readability in anything, but good lighting scenarios.

 The whole construct is enclosed in a moderately-sized case 42.40 millimeters in diameter.
 Done in a mix of rose gold (bezel and the fluted sides) and white gold (the horns and the winding crown,) the case looks refined and even graceful.

-Overall, the watch leaves a pleasant impression and may become a nice purchase for those who do not care about how well-advertised a brand is.
+Overall, the Rodinia World Time leaves a pleasant impression and may become a nice purchase for those who do not care about how well-advertised a brand is.

 See also: Louis Moinet Geograph Limited Edition